Mike Ovey

-Michael John "Mike" Ovey (9 December 1958 – 7 January 2017) was a British Anglican clergyman, academic, and former lawyer.
+Michael John Ovey (9 December 1958 – 7 January 2017) was a British Anglican clergyman, academic, and former lawyer.
 From 2007 until his death, he was Principal of Oak Hill College, a conservative evangelical theological college in London, England.

 Early life and education

 Ovey was born on 9 December 1958 on the Isle of Wight, United Kingdom.
 He studied at Balliol College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1981.
 He remained at Balliol College to study for the Bachelor of Civil Law (BCL) degree, a postgraduate degree, which he completed in 1982.
 He then worked as a lawyer in the Civil Service where he would help draft government legislation.

 In 1988, Ovey matriculated into Ridley Hall, Cambridge, an Evangelical Anglican theological college, to train for ordained ministry.
 During this time, he also studied theology at Trinity College, Cambridge, from which he graduated with a further BA degree in 1991.
 After three years training, he left Ridley Hall to be ordained in the Church of England.

 Ovey continued his studies during his ministry.
 He graduated with a Master of Theology (MTh) degree from Moore Theological College (accredited by the Australian College of Theology) in 2000.
 He undertook postgraduate research at King's College, London (a constituent college of the University of London), completing his Doctor of Philosophy (PhD) degree in 2005.
 His doctoral thesis was titled The Eternal Relation between the Father and the Son and Its Handling by Selected Patristic Theologians, with Particular Reference to John's Gospel.